Skip to content

 6. The Very First Easter by Paul L. Maier

-The Gold Medallion Award-winning team of renowned ancient historians and gifted illustrators make the story of Jesus’ death and resurrection come alive for children aged 5 to 10.
+The Gold Medallion Award-winning team of renowned ancient historians and gifted illustrators makes the story of Jesus’ death and resurrection come alive for children aged 5 to 10.
 Difficult questions are asked, and reasonable answers are given.
 For family reading or religious education.

-I was able to explain the significance of Easter to my kids when queried but just barely.
-I obviously need to bone up on this book which I own so I have no excuse for next year!
+I was able to explain the significance of Easter to my kids when queried, but just barely.
+I obviously need to bone up on this book, which I ow,n so I have no excuse for next year!

 5. My First Read-Aloud Bible by Penny Boshoff

 Designed for children and parents to share, this Bible storybook combines simple retellings of more than fifty stories paired with basic learning skills for young children.
-Parents can help their children master concepts including opposites, number recognition, rhyming words, and context clues while sharing the basics of faith.
+Parents can help their children master concepts, including opposites, number recognition, rhyming words, and context clues while sharing the basics of faith.
 Talking points, songs, activities, and parent notes make this the perfect book to turn to again and again.

-There are many great Bible storybooks for kids and this one does the trick nicely.
+There are many great Bible storybooks for kids, and this one does the trick nicely.

 4. One World, Many Religions: The Way We Worship by Mary Pope Osborne

 Religious understanding is as important today as at any other time in history.
 In this highly acclaimed book, Mary Pope Osborne introduces readers to the six major religions of the world.
 One World, Many Religions covers the history, beliefs, and practices of Judaism, Christianity, Islam, Hinduism, Buddhism, Confucianism, and Taoism.
 All have had a deep effect on the laws and customs of every country.
 They have shaped art, literature, music, and education.
 They have given the world magnificent stories, songs, buildings, holy objects, ceremonies, and festivals.”
 From the Introduction to Many Religions, One World.
 Best-selling children’s author Mary Pope Osborne presents an accessible and elegantly crafted volume that introduces young readers to the world’s seven major religions.
-Six short readable chapters–perfectly targeted to fourth, fifth, and sixth graders–detail the history, beliefs, and practices of Judaism, Christianity, Islam, Hinduism, Buddhism, Confucianism, and Taoism.
+Six short, readable chapters–perfectly targeted to fourth, fifth, and sixth graders–detail the history, beliefs, and practices of Judaism, Christianity, Islam, Hinduism, Buddhism, Confucianism, and Taoism.
 Handsomely designed and featuring fifty oversized color photographs and a full complement of reference materials, including a map, timeline, and bibliography, this book provides a thorough and thoughtful presentation of the diverse ways people worship around the world.

 -Outstanding introduction to world religion for young readers.